 There are many different major opportunities and specializations within this field.
 If you are more interested in health and nutrition you can choose a major in Food & Nutrition.
 To study the development of families in society, choose a major in Human Development & Family Studies".
 Have an interest in fashion and clothing design?
 Major in Textile & Apparel Studies.
 Other majors in this field are General Family & Consumer Sciences, Housing, and Human Sciences Business Services.

-Approximately 957 colleges in the U.S. offer a family, consumer and human sciences degree of some kind.
-Our 2022 Best Family, Consumer & Human Sciences Schools ranking analyzes 387 of these schools to determine the best overall colleges for family, consumer and human sciences students.
+This year's Best Family, Consumer & Human Sciences Schools ranking compares 244 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom family, consumer and human sciences rankings further below.

 Those who choose majors in the Family & Consumer Science field are typically interested in serving people in one form or another.
 Some essential skills are compassion, dedication and an open mind.
 Creativity will help you come up with new ideas and fresh approaches when working with people, clothing or food.
 Classes will involve a lot of abstract theory you will need to synthesize and apply in various real world settings.
 For example, you may need to determine the developmental needs of a child in order to place them in the best educational setting or home.